 « Really?
 You’re a feminist and you like hip hop?
 How can that be? » You have no idea how many times I’ve heard that sentence!

 Hip hop has always been criticized for its sexism.
 Against a backdrop of latent racism, contempt and ignorance of this culture, society teaches us that rap is the worst music for women.
-And yet, I identify as a queer feminist woman and I love hip hop.
+And yet, I am a feminist and I love hip hop.
 That’s a dilemma.